For adventuring closer to the city, Kalamunda has something for everyone.

 Rocky Pool Walk is a 5km walking trail within the Kalamunda National Park that goes by the Rocky Pool freshwater hole.
 The trail itself is medium to hard in some sections, with a few steep descents on loose gravel, and is also connected to the Bibbulmun Track.

-The walk officially kicks off at the end of Spring Road in Kalamunda, and runs in a 5km loop that culminates in Rocky Pool itself before coming back around to Spring Road.
+The walk officially kicks off at the end of Spring Road in Kalamunda, which is around a 30-minute drive east of Perth.
+The walk runs in a 5km loop that culminates in Rocky Pool itself before coming back around to Spring Road.
 If you don’t feel like doing the walk, you can head to the Rocky Pool parking area at the end of Schipp Road instead, and from there it’s a short walk directly to the pool.